goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

       and metadata.
 Alternative implementations may be use standard pickle, a human readable format like RDFa, or application specific formats.

-    - ISynchronizer: Synchronizer produce serialized pieces of a Python object (the ISerializer part of a synchronizer) and consume serialized data to (re-)create Python objects (the IDeserializer part of a synchronizer).
+    - ISynchronizer: Synchronizers produce serialized pieces of a Python object (the ISerializer part of a synchronizer) and consume serialized data to (re-)create Python objects (the IDeserializer part of a synchronizer).